Best Mastercard credit cards of 2020

 If you combine your ThankYou points accounts with a Citi Premier card, you can book travel through the thankyou.com website for 1 cent per point.

-Most of the insurance and travel coverage perks have been removed from this card, but there are new spending bonus categories.
-Bonus categories for all Citi Premier cardholders are: 3x points on airfare, hotels, restaurants, supermarkets and gas stations, and 1 point per dollar spent everywhere else.
-The new categories don’t include entertainment, and the travel category is more narrow and won’t apply to purchases like parking, tolls or cruises.
+Most of the insurance and travel coverage perks have been removed from this card.
+The bonus categories for all Citi Premier cardholders are: 3x points per dollar spent on airfare, hotels, restaurants, supermarkets and gas stations, and 1 point per dollar spent everywhere else.
+The categories don’t include entertainment, and the travel category is more narrow and won’t apply to purchases like parking, tolls or cruises.

 The Citi Premier is the cheapest card to keep that allows you to transfer ThankYou points to all Citi travel partners.
 When you consider how much more valuable your ThankYou points become when you can take advantage of the best ThankYou points redemptions, this is an invaluable perk.
 You can easily combine ThankYou points card accounts (under one person’s name) or share points between Citi ThankYou accounts.
 And once the new bonus categories go into effect, this will be one of the top credit cards for spending at grocery stores and gas stations.

 This bonus is worth over $1,000 according to our Citi ThankYou points valuation, making it one of the best travel credit card bonuses.
 This is also an increased offer from what we typically see with the Citi Premier card.
 Overall, this is a great travel card, but without the valuable travel insurance protections, it falls a bit short of other comparable cards.
-For example, the Chase Sapphire Preferred® Card has the same annual fee ($95), the same minimum spending requirement of $4,000 in the first three months and a 60,000-point bonus.
+For example, the Chase Sapphire Preferred® Card has the same annual fee ($95), the same minimum spending requirement of $4,000 in the first three months and an 80,000-point bonus.
 But the Sapphire Preferred earns slightly more valuable Ultimate Rewards points and comes with top-tier travel protections, like trip delay insurance and baggage delay coverage.
+Plus earn a $50 statement credit on grocery.

 Best premium travel card